Axinom/public-test-vectors/README.md

 This document lists the test vectors that Axinom offers for customers, partners and the general public.

+This is the conservative branch of the test vectors, intended to showcase highly compatible but not very modern data.
+Only use this branch if you do not wish to target the most modern features of industry standards.

 # Usage of Axinom DRM

 All test vectors can be played back using both the PlayReady and Widevine DRM technologies for decryption.